European Telecommunications Standards Institute

-The European Telecommunications Standards Institute (ETSI) is an independent, not-for-profit, standardization organization in the field of information and communications.
+The European Telecommunications Standards Institute (ETSI) is an independent, not-for-profit, standardization organization operating in the field of information and communications.
 ETSI supports the development and testing of global technical standards for ICT-enabled systems, applications and services.

-Overview
+Overview and history

-ETSI was set up in 1988 by the European Conference of Postal and Telecommunications Administrations (CEPT) following a proposal from the European Commission.
-ETSI is the officially recognized body with a responsibility for the standardization of Information and Communication Technologies (ICT).
-It is one of the three bodies, the others being CEN and CENELEC, officially recognized by the European Union as a European Standards Organization (ESO).
-The role of the European Standards Organizations is to support EU regulation and policies through the production of Harmonised European Standards and other deliverables.
-The standards developed by ESOs are the only ones that can be recognized as European Standards (ENs).
+ETSI was set up in 1988 by the European Conference of Postal and Telecommunications Administrations (CEPT) following a proposal from the European Commission (EC).
+ETSI is the officially recognized body with a responsibility for the standardization of information and communication technologies (ICT).
+It is one of the three bodies officially recognized by the European Union as a European Standards Organisation (ESO), the others being CEN and CENELEC.
+The role of the ESOs is to support EU regulation and policies through the production of harmonised European Standards (ENs) and other deliverables.
+The standards developed by ESOs are the only ones that can be recognized as ENs.

-ETSI develops standards in key global technologies such as: GSM™, TETRA, 3G, 4G, 5G, DECT™.
+ETSI develops standards in key global technologies such as: GSM, TETRA, 3G, 4G, 5G, DECT.

-ETSI’s standardization activities are organized around sectors: Home & Office, Better Living with ICT, Content Delivery, Networks, Wireless Systems, Transportation, Connecting Things, Interoperability, Public Safety and Security.
+ETSI's standardization activities are organized around sectors: Home & Office, Better Living with ICT, Content Delivery, Networks, Wireless Systems, Transportation, Connecting Things, Interoperability, Public Safety and Security.
 Technical activities are carried out in the different ETSI technical groups (Technical Committee (TC), ETSI Project (EP), ETSI Partnership Project (EPP), Industry Specification Group (ISG), and Special Committee (SC).
+ETSI's Cloud Group aims to consider standardisation within cloud computing and conformity with interoperability standards in this field.